Fully automated workflow for designing patient-specific orthopaedic implants: application to total knee arthroplasty: Results

-The developed SSMs were able to reconstruct the full femur and tibia shapes with an RMSE of $1.2 \pm 0.4mm$ and HD of $5.1 \pm 1.9mm$.
-The tibial SSM fitted the tibia proximal and distal extremities with an RMSE $1.0 \pm 0.3mm$ and HD of $4.7 \pm 1.7mm$.
-The femoral SSM fitted the femur proximal and distal extremities with an RMSE of $1.3 \pm 0.4mm$ and HD of $5.6 \pm 2.0mm$.
-The reconstruction of the femur and tibia lasted $65 \pm 25$ seconds.
+The full femur and tibia bones were automatically reconstructed from partial data with a mean RMSE of $1.0 \pm 0.3mm$ and mean HD of $4.1 \pm 1.3mm$.
+The registration accuracy for each bone is detailed in Table \ref{tab:resu-reg}.
+The reconstruction of the femur and tibia lasted $329 \pm 55$ seconds.